The colors of the AQM-34 Firebees are rather unclear. The following color and schemes were identified:

 USAF Tech Order 1-1-4 'Exterior finishes, insignia and markings applicable to USAF aircraft' from 1994, section 4-17, specifies FS 12197 for target drones.
 This TO is reproduced in Dana Bell's USAF colors and markings in the 1990's)

-To cover Navy BQM-34 Firebee target drones too, here are some Navy painting instructions.
+To cover Navy KDA and BQM-34 Firebee target drones too, here are some notes on Navy painting instructions.
+Unfortunately there are large gaps in time.

 Navy manual MIL-STD 2161A 'Paint schemes and exterior markings for US Navy and Marine Corps aircraft' from 1993 states: